 Survey results and population estimates are available to the public on the Rocky Mountain Avian Data Center.
 General survey locations are included, but zoom capability is restricted to protect private landowner privacy.
-Partners have access to the data they fund or collect.
+Partners have access to the raw data they fund or collect including detections and survey locations.
 IMBCR data are available to those outside of the IMBCR Partnership upon request and approval of a data sharing agreement.
-Contact Bird Conservancy for a data request form.
+Complete this form to request raw data.

 What are overlay projects?
-Overlay projects are designed to answer specific questions about the impact of management actions or natural disturbances on bird populations.
-They use the same IMBCR field methods and sample selection, but are conducted within specific project areas.
-This allows us to use detection data from across the IMBCR program to estimate population size for infrequently detected species and place them in regional context.
-For example, are pygmy nuthatch densities higher in a project area compared to the surrounding Forest?
+Overlay projects are designed to answer specific questions about the impact of management actions, conservation efforts, or natural disturbances on bird populations.
+They use the same IMBCR field methods and sample selection, which allows us to leverage detection data from across the program to estimate population size for infrequently detected species and place them in regional context.
+For example, are pygmy nuthatch densities higher in a restoration project area compared to the surrounding Forest?

-What are some examples of how the data have been used?
-Data from the IMBCR program have been used for a variety of purposes.
-Basic occurrence information is added to natural heritage databases and informs project-level planning.
-State-wide estimates help inform Species of Greatest Conservation Need in state wildlife action plans.
-Modeling vegetation and monitoring data has informed species' responses to conservation and management efforts.
+What are some examples of how the data are used?
+Partners use IMBCR data for a variety of purposes.
+State-wide trends inform Species of Greatest Conservation Need in state wildlife action plans.
+Density estimates allow biologists to determine potential migratory bird impacts for project planning, and also habitat-specific impacts.
+Abundance estimates allow us to determine stewardship or what proportion of a species regional population resides within a state or management unit during the breeding season.
 Through overlay projects and additional analyses, partners ask specific questions about landuse impacts on birds.
-In an overlay project, birds were monitored inside and outside a natural gas development area to determine the impact on sagebrush-obligate species and set management triggers for the Wyoming BLM.
-Play Lakes Joint Venture uses the monitoring data to predict species distributions across the region and to answer specific management questions posed by regional partners.
+In one overlay project, we monitored birds inside and outside a natural gas development area to determine the impact on sagebrush-obligate species and set management triggers for the Wyoming BLM.
+Playa Lakes Joint Venture uses the monitoring data to predict species distributions across the region and to answer specific management questions posed by regional partners.
 For example, how do different thresholds of mesquite affect grassland bird occupancy?
+Visit this spreadsheet for past and current overlay projects and data applications.